Valorant: Premier

 Premier is a 5v5 gamemode that allows players a path-to-pro competitive game mode that is aimed towards players that wish to be a professional player.
-Premier is currently in alpha testing in Brazil.
+Premier was first introduced in alpha testing in Brazil before being rolled out worldwide by 2024.
 Players will need to create a team of five to compete against other teams in divisions.
-Each season will last a few weeks and the top teams will be invited to compete in the Division Championship.
-This gamemode will include a pick-and-ban system for maps unlike all the other gamemodes where the players have to play the map selected by the system.
+Each season will last a few weeks and the top teams will be invited to compete in the Division Championship, with winning teams able to be promoted to their region's Challengers league and therefore be part of the VCT ecosystem.
+This gamemode includes a pick-and-ban system for maps unlike all the other gamemodes where the players have to play the map selected by the system.

 Deathmatch

 The Deathmatch mode was introduced on August 5, 2020.
 14 players enter a 9-minute free-for-all match and the first person to reach 40 kills or the player who has the most kills when time is up wins the match.
-Players spawn in with a random agent as well as full shields, and all abilities are disabled during the match which indulges pure gunplay.
-Green health packs drop on every kill, which reset the player to maximum health, armor, and give an additional 30 bullets to each of their guns.
+The players will spawn with a random agent, equipped with a max shield and an infinite supply of credits to buy any weapons from the buy menu.
+All abilities are disabled during the match, which indulges pure gunplay.
+Green health packs drop on every kill, which reset the player to maximum health, armor, and replenish the ammunition in each of their guns.

+Team Deathmatch

+The Team Deathmatch gamemode was announced on June 15, 2023, and went live on June 27 with patch 7.0.
+This gamemode combines and borrows elements from the standard unrated mode as well as the regular deathmatch mode.
+It is a free-for-all gamemode where players are split into two teams with five players each.
+Each match lasts for 9 minutes and 30 seconds, and the first team that reaches 100 kills win.
+If neither team has reached 100 kills at the end of the 9.5 minutes, then the team with the most kills wins.
+Each match is split into four stages, with the weapon selection becoming progressively more powerful as players advance through the stages.
+Players are respawned in a spawn room after being killed. where they will be able to select and adjust their weapons loadout if needed.
+Unlike the regular deathmatch mode, players need to select their agents before the match begins, as agent abilities are allowed in this gamemode.
+Players can charge their agents' ultimate abilities either by acquiring Ultimate Orbs spawned randomly throughout the map, or by getting kills.
+Their ultimate abilities will be available for use after their ult percentages reach 100%.
+Unlike all other gamemodes, this mode is not played on the standard maps, but rather on its own set of three maps that are specifically designed for team deathmatch: Piazza, District, and Kasbah.